isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/native-setup.md

 # Native Ads Setup {#native-ads-setup}

-Below are step-by-step instructions on how to set up Native ad's within the Ad Cloud platform.
+Below are step-by-step instructions on how to set up native ads.

 ## 1. Create Native Placement